About the Lab

 2. Deep Learning for Emotion Recognition and Human-Robot Interaction

-4. Generative Adversarial Networks (GANs) for Synthetic Data and Anonymization
+3. Generative Models for Synthetic Data and Anonymization

 Our Team